DylanMashini/over-under-notebook/06 - Building the Chassis.md

 v_{max} \approx 12.445 \; \frac{inches}{minute}
 $$

-I'm planning to verify this after it is built, and see if we actually reach that max speed.
+I'm planning to verify this after it is built and see if we reach that max speed.

 ### Constructing Wheels + Motors